pouryany/HuangLabAssessment/readme.md

     ## BIC      -30541.66 -30594.40178 -30638.87153
     ## BIC diff      0.00    -52.73847    -97.20821

-The best model for protein data according to BIC is four cluster with "VEI" model.
+The best model for protein data according to BIC is also four cluster with "VEI" model.

-Now we use this information to classify the samples.
+I will use this information to classify the samples.

 ``` r
 mod.mRNA <- Mclust(t(mRNA.filtered), G = 4, modelName = "VEI")
 mod.prot <- Mclust(t(prot.filtered), G = 4, modelName = "VEI")
 ```

 Moving on to visualization.
-We also classify the mRNA expressions according to agglomerative clustering.
+The model-based clustering was applied to the samples.
+I will also classify the mRNA expressions according to an agglomerative hierarchical clustering.

 ``` r
 library(RColorBrewer)